Fibromyalgia ICD-10-CM Codes

 Yes.
 Both of these fibromyalgia-related ICD-10 codes are valid and billable.

 Fibromyalgia is a mysterious condition.
 It is mysterious because healthcare professionals don't exactly know why it occurs.
-Still, research suggests that it emerges sometime after a person undergoes a surgical procedure if they suffer physical trauma, have an infection, or are constantly and extremely stressed (especially if they are psychologically distressed).
+Still, it emerges sometime after a person undergoes a surgical procedure if they suffer physical trauma, have an infection, or are constantly and extremely stressed (especially if they are psychologically distressed).

-A person with Fibromyalgia will likely have the following symptoms:
+A person with fibromyalgia will likely have the following general symptoms:

 • They will feel exhausted even if they haven't done anything strenuous

-• They will feel pain and tenderness in their muscles in various parts of their body
+• They will feel pain and tenderness in their muscles in multiple points of their body (focal muscle tenderness)

 • They will become prone to headaches, migraines, and even brain fog